Visual Identity System — Alcides Biagetti School of Art

 Website Architecture

-Academic Offer: Clear navigation of programs in Music, Theater, Visual Arts, and Graphic Design, with details on syllabi and enrollment.
+• Academic Offer: Structured presentation of programs in Music, Theater, Visual Arts, and Graphic Design, including syllabi and enrollment details.

-Gallery: A digital space showcasing student projects and activities.
+• Gallery: A curated digital space showcasing student work and institutional activities.